IQEngine/IQEngine/README.md

 docker run -p 3000:3000 -d iqengine
 ```

 The build step will take 3-5 minutes.
 After running it you should be able to access IQEngine in a browser at http://localhost:3000/.

+## Azure App Service Config Notes

+- Startup command needs to include --spa or react-router-dom wont work:
+`pm2 serve /home/site/wwwroot/build --no-daemon --spa`
+- Node 18